npmcdn-to-unpkg-bot/ui_library/README.md

  * clone the *[ui_libraries](https://github.com/Dematiclabs/ui_libraries)* repository.

 ##### Add a new library to the *[ui_libraries](https://github.com/Dematiclabs/ui_libraries)* repository:
+ * install the *artifacts* in your *iq_poc/ngclient/src/main/webapp/vendor* sandbox and test them thouroughly.
  * navigate to the *[ui_libraries](https://github.com/Dematiclabs/ui_libraries)* local repository.
+ * create a working branch
  * refresh the *[node_modules](https://github.com/Dematiclabs/node_modules)* repository.
  * install the desired *3rd party ui artifact(s)* in the local repository's *vendor/css*, *vendor/fonts/static*, and *vendor/js* folders.
  * commit and check in the changes to the *[ui_libraries](https://github.com/Dematiclabs/ui_libraries)* repository.